-To set the "statemnt" value, you can use variables in xCAT database, it follows the grammar in the litetree table, for example: #node,image,statemnt,comments,disable "hv32lpar05",,"\$noderes.nfsserver:/lite/state/\$nodetype.profile",, node name will be added in the directory automatically.
+To set the "statemnt" value, you can use variables in xCAT database, it follows the grammar in the litetree table, for example: #node,image,statemnt,comments,disable "hv32lpar05",,"\$noderes.nfsserver:/lite/state",,

+Note: Do not name your persistent storage directory with the node name, as the node name will be added in the directory automatically.
 If you do, then a directory named /state/n01 will have its state tree inside /state/n01/n01.